 Final Takeaway: If this woman can build a house after watching untold hours worth of Youtube videos, you too can start a food blog from budgets of zero to one thousand dollars.

 The advice below is a mix of what I’ve learned, a reflection on what I wish I had done differently, and the product I’ve found along the way.
 There are many free resources listed.
-This page also contains affiliate links meaning I earn a commission if you use those links, it is at no additional cost to you.
-I only recommend brands I use, trust and have spent my own money on.

 Before you get started some things to consider